 A termite species indigenous to Maryland is called the Eastern Subterranean Termite.
-As the name implies, it lives beneath the soil, underground and cannot survive long above ground before they dehydrate and die.
-To survive they build elaborate tubes of mud on your foundation, cinder block, or wood.
+As the name implies, it lies beneath the soil, underground and cannot survive long above ground before they dehydrate and die.
+To survive, they build elaborate tubes of mud on your foundation, cinder block, or wood.
 The tunnels act as protection for the colony.

 Termites swarm in the spring and look like flying ants.
 Termite infestations often are overlooked when homeowners mistake swarming termites for flying ants.
 So how can you tell the difference between a termite swarmer and a flying ant?

 If you notice swarms of termites during the spring, it is a good indication of an impending infestation problem.
-The spring season is typically an important time for Maryland termite control.
+The spring season is typically an essential time for Maryland termite control.

 At Calvert Extermination, we provide a comprehensive solution to your termite problem.
-We will thoroughly inspect your home, offer environmentally sound options and ongoing termite control.
-Call us today!
+We will thoroughly inspect your home, offer environmentally sound options, and ongoing termite control.